 If you’re planning a trip to the Emerald Isle, Dublin should not be missed.
-And, more so, neither should these top five hikes and hill walks within an hour of Dublin.
+And, more so, neither should these top five best hikes near Dublin.

 Killiney Hill Park is made up of two summits worth wandering: Killiney Hill and Dalkey Hill.

-Located on the Southside of Dublin, not far from the city, this well-maintained park is perfect for an outing with friends as well as those who want to go solo; it is well-managed, safe, and frequented heavily by locals and their four-legged furry friends.
+Located on the southside of Dublin, not far from the city, this well-maintained park is perfect for an outing with friends and those who want to go solo.
+It is well-managed, safe, and frequented heavily by locals and their four-legged furry friends.

-There are a few routes you can choose to take, and the trails are well laid out too.
-The routes are generally around 2 kilometres and easy for those who are moderately fit.
+There are a few routes you can choose to take, and the trails are well laid out, too.
+The routes are generally around 2 km (1.25 miles) and easy for those who are moderately fit.
 The summits offer the most unspoilt views of Dublin Bay, Killiney, and Dalkey villages.